kuzi-moto/Advent-of-Code-PowerShell/README.md

   * The input file for the day.
   * Runtime stats for both parts.
 * Try to do everything on my own, no peeking at other solutions.
 Googling for general powershell usage allowed.
-* Code will be in a basic function block so I can use the `Get-Stats.ps1` script to get the execution times easily.
+* Use the `Get-Stats.ps1` script to get the execution time.
+* Try to get the execution time within 1-2 seconds.
 * All of the scripts can be run without any arguments to grab the default input, or supply a path to the desired file.
 * Test my knowledge of Powershell and hopefully learn something new.
 * Okay to skip a day if it's not fun or taking too long.